Melvin-Yellow-Projects/Project-Fort/README.md

 - **Week 4 (November 9, 2020): xxx**

 	- Version 1.0 **..sort this later**
+		- [ ] can pick up an invisible instance of the piece when creating a path
 		- [ ] hexpath without A* / build path with just direct mouse selection
 		- [ ] pieces cannot travel through eachother
 		- [ ] ally collisions ends moves? or does a piece randomly wait